Aden Adde: Early life and career

-Daar was born on December 9, 1908, in the town of Beledweyne, situated in the south-central Hiraan region of Somalia.
-He hails from the Udejeen, Abdile Afarah clan of Hawiye.
+Daar was born on 9 December 1908 in Beledweyne, situated in the south-central Hiraan region of Somalia.
+He hailed from the Udejeen, Abdile Afarah clan of Hawiye.
 He was an orphan, who lost his parents at a young age.
 Daar, was an avid reader, and self taught on many subjects.
 He spoke Arabic, Somali, Italian and English.

 Political career

 Somali Youth League

 Daar joined the incipient Somali Youth League (SYL) political party in 1944, a nationalist organization that campaigned for an independent Somalia.
 Quickly rising through the ranks, he became the local secretary of the SYL's Beledweyne branch in 1946.
 A decade later, he became Chairman of the National Legislative Assembly, and would eventually lead the SYL itself two years afterwards.

 Presidency

 By the time Somalia gained its independence in 1960, Daar had attained widespread prominence as a nationalist figure.
 In short order, he was elected the country's first President, a position he would assume from 1960 to 1967.
+During his tenure, he proactively pursued an irredentist national policy for the restoration of lost Somali territories.
+Notable incidents include the 1964 Ethiopian–Somali Border War, the Shifta War of Kenya, the Front de Libération de la Côte des Somalis battle for Djiboutian Independence as well as support for the ELF in Eritrea and the Bale Revolt of the Oromo in Ethiopia.
+His rivals in Kenya and Ethiopia had subsequently signed a defence pact in 1965 in order to curb what they deemed as expansion on their doorstep.
+In line with these policies, President Aden also enrolled Somalia into a number of organisations to advocate for the freedom and liberties of all colonised nations such as the Non-Aligned Movement, the Organisation of African Unity and the World Muslim Congress in which Somalia hosted the Congress' 6th conference in 1966.
+Notable countries which Somalia in his time advocated for and supported with men or material include South Africa and Palestine during the Six Day War.